Deokishisu/FRLG-Plus/FEATURES.md

 - Steps taken aren't counted while inside Safari Zone Rest Houses.
 - When a repel expires, the player will be asked whether they want to use another immediately, like in Black 2 and White 2.
 - The Pokémon Center nurses abbreviate their dialogue after getting two Trainer Card stars, similar to Generation IV and up.
+- The Generation III Poké Ball varieties can be purchased in Silph Co. after it is liberated from Team Rocket.

 #### Vanilla Bug Fixes
 - All Revision 1 fixes are included here.
 This includes the missing "Presents" graphic in the intro, and several Pokédex errors and oversights.